mantidproject/mantid/dev-docs/source/GettingStarted/GettingStartedCondaWindows.rst

 * Choose the latest version of ``Mambaforge-Windows-x86_64.exe``
 * Run your downloaded ``Mambaforge-Windows-x86_64.exe`` and work through the installer until it finishes.
 In order to make it easier later on, check the box that adds Conda to your path.
+* Temporary fix for Mambaforge on Windows.
+Run ``conda config --add channels main`` this will add the main channel and allow Windows developers to install ``cyrus-sasl`` (A dependency of librdkafka) which is not available on Windows yet via conda-forge.

 Setup the mantid conda environment
 ----------------------------------